-Customers who are already on KidsCare when they are admitted to an IMD can stay on KidsCare until their annual renewal.
+Customers who are on KidsCare when they are admitted to an IMD can stay on KidsCare until their annual renewal.
 If they are still in the IMD when their renewal is due, they do not qualify for KidsCare.

-Term Definition Institutions for Mental Disease (IMD) Medical facilities primarily engaged in providing diagnosis, treatment or care of persons with mental diseases, including medical attention, nursing care and related services.
+Term Definition Medical facility primarily engaged in providing diagnosis, treatment or care of persons with mental diseases, including medical attention, nursing care and related services.